Optimizing Women’s Sexual Health

 Overall stress reduction, both physiologically and emotional

-While some women opt out of taking hormones, for many, it can be quite beneficial.
-When talking about women’s hormone replacement therapy, there are two paths- Hormone Replacement Therapy (HRT) using synthetic hormones or Bio-identical Hormone Replacement Therapy, using natural compounds made from plant estrogens that mimic the body’s own chemical hormones.
-Health insurance companies only cover the cost of HRT, not the more natural route.
-They are available in a variety of delivery options, such as pills, patches, creams, gels, and injections.
+While some women opt out of taking hormones, or may not be candidates, for many it can be quite beneficial.
+Hormones come in different delivery options, such as pills, patches, creams, gels, sprays, and injections.
 Estrogen, progesterone, and testosterone are all available to help women balance and optimize their hormone levels.
-For some women, bio-identical hormone replacement has been a safe and effective way to balance their hormones, leading to improved reduction of symptoms of peri-menopause, menopause, and post-menopause, such as better weight loss outcomes, improved energy, and cognition, deeper sleep, lean muscle mass gains through weight training exercises and increased libido.
+For some women, menopause hormone therapy has been a safe and effective way to improve the reduction of symptoms of peri-menopause, menopause, and post-menopause, such as reversing insulin resistance, improving energy levels, and brain function, getting deeper sleep, building lean muscle mass with weight training exercises and increasing libido, vaginal and vulva function.

 Best foods to eat for more zinc: